Nipsey Hussle shooting: Police arrest suspect Eric Holder

 Eric Holder, the suspected killer of Nipsey Hussle, has been arrested and is in police custody.
 Thank you to both our community for the heightened awareness/vigilance, and our partners at @LASDHQ. pic.twitter.com/0zujy89Yfm— LAPD HQ (@LAPDHQ) April 2, 2019

-Hussle died of gunshot wounds to the head and torso, according to the Los Angeles County coroner's office.
+Police say Holder and Hussle had a discussion or argument in front of the Marathon clothing store Sunday.
+Holder left and then returned a short time later and started shooting, police say.

-The suspect allegedly fled the scene in a white 2016 Chevy Cruze with California license plate 7RJD742, with an unidentified woman as the getaway driver.
+The suspect then fled the scene in a white 2016 Chevy Cruze with California license plate 7RJD742, with an unidentified woman as the getaway driver.

+Hussle died Sunday afternoon of gunshot wounds to the head and torso, according to the Los Angeles County coroner's office.

+His body was released Tuesday by the coroner and picked up by a mortuary in preparation for the funeral.

 By Sunday night, police had publicly identified Holder as the suspect.

+"Armed with a handgun, this senseless murder, this expression of violence represents that this is a man of substantial risk to public safety," LAPD Chief Michel Moore said shortly before Holder's capture.

 The exact nature of the conflict between Hussle and the suspect was not clear.
-But it was described as a personal dispute, not gang-related.
+While Holder is described as a gang member, the motive is believed to be a personal dispute, not gang-related.

-But Hussle seemed to know he was in the middle of a challenging time.
+Hussle seemed to know trouble was coming.
 A short time before the shooting was reported, he tweeted: "Having strong enemies is a blessing."

 Police said Hussle and the two other victims were standing outside the store in the parking lot when the shooting occurred.